-- Significant commitment of management's time and resources required. - Establish internal core team: min. one director with the authority to make commercial decisions; an in-house lawyer to coordinate legal work, and an in-house financial officer to coordinate the financial work. - Schedule board briefings and meetings to approve the IPO by all directors.
+- Significant commitment of management's time and resources required. - Establish internal core team: min. one director with the authority to make commercial decisions; an in-house lawyer to coordinate legal work, and an in-house financial officer to coordinate the financial work. - Schedule board briefings and meetings to approve the IPO and related matters.
+Attended by all directors.